Budget Fact Sheet - Supporting people with disability and carers

 Many young carers miss out on opportunities to further their education, due to the emotional and financial pressures they face in caring for a family member or friend.
 The new $3 million Young Carer Bursary Programme will help young carers continue their study and reduce the associated financial burden.

-The programme will provide bursaries for young carers aged 25 years and under to help relieve financial pressure to undertake part-time employment, in addition to educational and caring responsibilities.
-The programme will provide each carer with financial support to meet educational and caring expenses including traveling costs, text books and unexpected costs that could otherwise exclude them from study.
+The program will provide bursaries for young carers aged 25 years and under to help relieve financial pressure to undertake part-time employment, in addition to educational and caring responsibilities.
+The program will provide each carer with financial support to meet educational and caring expenses including traveling costs, text books and unexpected costs that could otherwise exclude them from study.

-The programme will provide an incentive for young carers to remain engaged in their education, leading to improved employment opportunities and long-term finances.
+The program will provide an incentive for young carers to remain engaged in their education, leading to improved employment opportunities and long-term finances.